The-cheeseDOS-Project/cheeseDOS/docs/building-a-program.md

 | `--sudo=`     | **S**uper**U**ser **DO** command | `sudo`, `doas`                  |

 ### 3.4.)
 Compilation
-Then you want to compile cheeseDOS, this also will auto-check dependencies.
+Then you want to compile cheeseDOS:
 ```sh
 ./build.sh
 ```